vultr/vultr-csi/README.md

 # Delete the Pod
 kubectl delete -f pod-volume.yml

-#Recreate the pod with the same volume
+# Recreate the pod with the same volume
 kubectl create -f pod-volume.yml

 # See that data on our volume still exists
 $ kubectl exec -it readme-app -- /bin/sh -c "ls /data"
-example
 ```

 ## Examples
 Some example yaml definitions can be found [here](docs/examples)

 ## Contributing Guidelines
-If you are interested in improving or helping with vultr-csi please feel free to open an issue or PR!
+If you are interested in improving or helping with vultr-csi, please feel free to open an issue or PR!